 The course will follow this general pattern:

-At the start of each module, students will view the module overview video and review the module At A Glance page.
+At the start of each module, students will view the module overview video and review the module At a Glance page.

 Throughout each module, students will study the content on the course lecture pages, being sure to view any videos provided on the page.